glop102/WebAutotender/README.md

 # WebAutotender
-The intended goal is to have a Web UI (probably react based) to let you more easily interact with and modify the state of ongoing processes.
+The intended goal is to have a Web UI (probably react based, maybe htmx) to let you more easily interact with and modify the state of ongoing processes.
 This is intended to be a more general and more useful rep0lacment for my RSS Feed automator which did processing on RSS Feed data and the configuration was in a text file.

 ### General Usage